Table of Contents

 Testing

-Random numbers are used in software testing, especially in stress testing.
-Random data can be input into a program to ensure that it can handle unexpected inputs or edge cases.
+RNGs are used in software testing, especially in stress testing, where random data is input into a program to ensure that it can handle unexpected inputs or edge cases.

 Learn More About Random Numbers in C++